 Because our operations are conducted primarily through subsidiaries and affiliates, our long-term ability to meet parent company level corporate obligations is largely dependent on the receipt of dividends or other distributions from our subsidiaries and affiliates.
-If Kronos pays its regular dividend of \$.15 per share in each quarter of 2017, based on the 58.0 million shares we held of Kronos common stock at June 30, 2017, we would receive aggregate annual regular dividends from Kronos of \$34.8 million.
+If Kronos pays its regular dividend of \$.15 per share in each quarter of 2017, based on the 58.0 million shares we held of Kronos common stock at September 30, 2017, we would receive aggregate annual regular dividends from Kronos of \$34.8 million.
 We did not receive any dividends from NL during 2016 and we do not know if we will receive any cash dividends from NL during 2017.
 We did not receive any distributions from WCS during 2016, and we do not expect to receive any distributions from WCS during 2017.
 BMI and LandWell do pay cash dividends from time to time, but the timing and amount of such dividends are uncertain.
 In this regard, we received aggregate dividends from BMI and LandWell of \$12.4 million in 2016.
-We do not know if we will receive any dividends from BMI and LandWell of \$12.4 million in 2016.
-We do not know if we do not receive any dividends from CompX.
+We do not know if we will receive additional distributions from BMI and LandWell during 2017.
+All of our ownership interest in CompX is held through our ownership in NL, as such we do not receive any dividends from CompX.
 Instead any dividend paid by CompX is paid to NL.